November 27, 2025

 Conditioning removes confounding by:

-• identifying possible confounding variables
+• identify possible confounding variables

-• measuring confounding variables
+• measure confounding variables

-• examine relationship b/t \(X\) and \(Y\) for cases with similar value of confounding variables \(W\).
+• relationship b/t \(X\) and \(Y\) for cases with similar value of confounding variables \(W\).

 Design Based Solutions

-Design-based solutions remove confounding by:
+Design-based solutions (like Before and After) remove confounding by:

 • selecting cases for comparison in order to eliminate many known/unknown as well as measurable/unmeasurable confounding variables.